Riteshkaloni/Book_store/README.md

+# Book Store (React + TypeScript)

+A small React + TypeScript project that demonstrates a searchable book list, a favorites list (persisted to localStorage), and routing to book details.
+Built with Vite, TailwindCSS, React Router, and Jest + Testing Library for tests.

+## Quick overview

+- Framework: React (TypeScript)
+- Bundler: Vite
+- Styling: Tailwind CSS
+- Routing: react-router-dom (BrowserRouter, Route-based routing)
+- State: React Context (Favorites) persisted to localStorage
+- Tests: Jest + React Testing Library

+## Prerequisites

+- Node.js (recommended LTS, e.g. 18+)
+- npm (bundled with Node.js) or an alternative (yarn/pnpm) — instructions below use npm

+## Setup

+1. Clone the repository and open the project folder:

+   git clone <repo-url>
+   cd Book-store

+2. Install dependencies:

+   npm install

+## Development

+- Start the dev server (Vite):

+  npm run dev

+- Open http://localhost:5173 (or the port shown by Vite) in your browser.

+## Build & Preview

+- Build for production:

+  npm run build

+- Preview the production build locally:

+  npm run preview

+## Tests & Linting

+- Run tests (Jest):

+  npm run test

+- Run tests in watch mode:

+  npm run test:watch

+- Run linter (ESLint):

+  npm run lint

+## Project structure (important files)

+- `src/main.tsx` — App root, wraps the app with `BrowserRouter`, `ThemeProvider`, and `FavoritesProvider`.
+- `src/App.tsx` — Routes and shared layout (includes `Navbar`).
+- `src/Component/Search.tsx` — Controlled search form component with simple validation.
+- `src/Context/FavoritesContext.tsx` — React Context that stores favorites and persists them to `localStorage`.
+- `src/Pages/BookDetails.tsx` — Lazy-loaded route for book details (loaded with React.lazy + Suspense).

+## Routing

+Routing uses `react-router-dom` with `BrowserRouter` at the root (`src/main.tsx`) and `Routes`/`Route` in `src/App.tsx`.

+- Routes defined:
+  - `/` -> `Home` (search and results)
+  - `/book/:id` -> `BookDetails` (lazy loaded with `React.lazy` and `Suspense` to reduce initial bundle)
+  - `/favorites` -> `Favorites`

+Trade-offs:
+- BrowserRouter is the simplest choice for single-page web apps.
+If you need SSR or special base paths, consider `MemoryRouter` or server-based routing.
+- Lazy-loading `BookDetails` reduces initial bundle size at the cost of a small load delay when navigating to details.

+## Form handling

+Search uses a controlled form pattern (`useState` for each field).
+On submit it validates that at least one of the fields (title, author or genre) is provided and calls an `onSearch` handler passed from the parent.
+This keeps the component reusable and easy to test.

+Trade-offs:
+- Controlled inputs make validation and UI feedback straightforward, but if the form grows large you might prefer a form library (React Hook Form or Formik) for performance and ergonomics.

+## State management

+Favorites are handled by a small React Context (`FavoritesContext`) that exposes `favorites`, `addFavorite`, and `removeFavorite` helpers.

+Persistence: favorites are persisted to `localStorage` using a `useEffect` that syncs the array whenever it changes.

+Trade-offs:
+- Context + localStorage is simple and fits the small app size.
+For larger or more complex apps consider using a dedicated state store (Redux, Zustand) or remote persistence.
+Also note localStorage is synchronous and may block on very large payloads.

+## Testing strategy

+- Unit and component tests use Jest and React Testing Library.
+Existing tests live in `src/__tests__` and mock assets are in `src/__mocks__`.

+Tips:
+- Tests run with `npm run test`.
+Use `npm run test:watch` for interactive development.

+## Notes & next steps

+- The app already uses TypeScript types for book data and components; adding more exhaustive types and prop-types where needed will help maintainability.
+- For accessibility improvements, run an a11y linter (axe) and ensure keyboard navigation and proper ARIA attributes.

+---

+Files changed:

+- `README.md` — project overview, setup and architecture notes (added)

+Commit:

+- chore: add README.md with setup and architecture notes

+If you'd like, I can also:
+- add a short CONTRIBUTING.md or developer note with recommended Node and npm versions
+- add a GitHub Actions workflow to run tests and lint on push/PR

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.